-- Set Line sets phone line 1 or phone line 2 as the active line for outgoing calls. - Any Key Ans If this feature is on, you can answer calls by pressing any number key on the keypad. - Auto Redial sets your phone to automatically redial calls you make when the system is busy. - Call Waiting See "Call Waiting" on page 41. - Auto Ans sets your phone to automatically answer an incoming call after a specified number of rings.
-When this feature is on, the phone answers by connecting you to the caller; it does not send the call to voice mail, unless you are out of coverage or on the line. - Minute Beep causes a beep to sound every minute of an active call. - Call Duration causes the duration of a call to appear on the phone's display when the call ends.
+- Set Line sets phone line 1 or phone line 2 as the active line for outgoing calls. - Any Key Ans If this feature is on, you can answer calls by pressing any key on the keypad. - Auto Redial sets your phone to automatically redial calls you make when the system is busy. - Call Waiting See "Call Waiting" on page 73. - Auto Ans sets your phone to automatically answer an incoming call after a specified number of rings.
+When this feature is on, the phone answers by connecting you to the caller; it does not send the call to voice mail, unless you are out of coverage or on the line. - Flip Activation See "Setting Flip Actions" on page 76. - Minute Beep causes a beep to sound every minute of an active call. - Call Duration causes the duration of a call to appear on the display when the call ends. - TTY See "Making TTY Calls" on page 79.